habin-isa/phantom-abraham-linkoln/README.md

 - Adds ability for users to delete any bookmark, similarly to editing a bookmark.
 - Sets up automatic deployment (CI, CD) to Heroku.
 - Extends by experimenting with filter, adds search bar to search through bookmarks.
-- Continues to deploy style changes.
+- Continues to deploy style changes and linter.

 ## Struggles:
 - Struggled hugely with keeping the controller skinny, the controller is very clunky and has not been distributed into multiple modules, I would like to improve this with more time.
 I see this as a result of learning Angular.js whilst creating the project.
 I would like to spend time understanding the best practices of Angular.js and how to go about creating components to optimise this app.